Associate Professor at King’s College London – S1.26 Strand Campus

 TENTEN devices

 Founder of Tenten Devices S.R.L.S., company that designs and manufactures innovative music devices.
-Tenten was acknowledged among the best innovative Italian start-ups of 2013 and awarded with €25K.
+Tenten was awarded and funded among a competitive selection of innovative Italian start-ups in 2013.

 rock Climbing